 Northwestern Mutual was founded in 1857 and is the number-one life insurance company in the U.S. by premiums written.
-The company has an AM Best Rating of A++ (Superior) with a very low level of complaints with the NAIC.
-In customer satisfaction, they received the top award, scoring 810 out of 1,000 in the 2019 J.D.
+The company has an AM Best Rating of A++ (Superior) with a very low level of complaints (10) with the NAIC.
+After ranking first in 2019 in customer satisfaction, they slipped to fourth in the 2020 J.D.
 Power Life Insurance Study.
 As a mutual company, Northwestern Mutual pays dividends on eligible policies.
-In 2020, the company had a record-breaking year for dividend payouts, with $6 billion paid to policyholders.
+In 2020, the company had a record-breaking year for dividend payouts, with $6.2 billion paid to policyholders.

 Northwestern Mutual is the runner-up for best overall life insurance company because of all the benefits, payable dividends, and large variety of plans they offer, including the innovative blended policy.
 A consistently high-ranking insurer, they have an excellent reputation for providing the options and financial planning services to help you meet your goals, no matter what your budget or age.